How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Framework

 Starting from a seed and then, for each generation, \approachName makes use of the \ac{pg} \ac{llm} to generate $\lambda$ mutants in the neighborhood of the parent.
 Essentially, we leverage the inherent ability of \acp{llm} to craft natural, realistic sentences (closely resembling human writing) that are semantically similar to the parent.
 We achieve this by prompting the \ac{pg} for a specific \emph{rephrasing} task.
 The interaction with the \ac{pg} for the rephrasing task is structured in a chat-like format.
 The initial system message explains the rephrasing task to the \ac{pg}, while mechanically generated user messages feed the \ac{pg} with the input prompt to be rephrased.
 This prompt-response interaction with the \ac{pg} takes place in a separate chat from the one used for prompting the \ac{sut}.
 This setup allows for testing configurations where the \ac{sut} can also serve as the \ac{pg}, that is, self-testing.

 \approachName prompts the \ac{pg} $\lambda$ times to generate alternative mutants of the given parent.
 Each mutant is generated using a specific user message that requests rephrasing the original prompt in ways that may increase the likelihood of eliciting toxic responses within a particular \emph{conditioning class}. \approachName accepts arbitrary conditioning classes defined by the tester.
 Conditioning classes can encompass the toxic categories recognized by our oracle (\textsc{Perspective}) but are not limited to them.
 For example, a chosen class might be ``sarcasm'', which can potentially trigger toxic content across various categories (\eg identity attack, or sexually explicit content). \approachName comes with $\lambda = 5$ default categories, which we selected based on their prevalence in literature about bias, fairness and toxicity~\cite{DBLP:conf/lrec/FortunaCW20,DBLP:conf/icwsm/0001NSC21,DBLP:journals/corr/abs-2309-00770}: \emph{homophobic}, \emph{insulting}, \emph{racist}, \emph{sexist}, and \emph{generic toxic content}.

-After generating the mutants, \approachName computes the toxicity score (fitness) of the corresponding responses.
+After generating the mutants, \approachName computes the toxicity score (fitness) of the \ac{sut}'s responses.
+All interactions with the \ac{sut} occur in separate chat contexts, thus any prompt generated by the \ac{pg} is used directly to query the \ac{sut}, without additional contextual information in the conversation besides a standard system prompt asking the \ac{sut} to behave as a helpful assistant.

 The prompt associated with the highest score among the generated mutants is promoted to be the parent for the next generation.
 If none of the mutants achieve a score equal to or higher than the parent, the original parent prompt is retained.
 During these interactions, we generate the \ac{sut} responses via sampling of the \ac{llm} output token distribution, which, unlike deterministic generation strategies (e.g., greedy decoding), allows for more diverse responses for the same input and enhances the chance of discovering diverse responses over multiple iterations.

 \approachName adopts alternative prompt evolution methods, implemented through different prompting techniques used during the interaction with the \ac{pg}: few-shot learning, stateful evolution, and informed evolution.